3liz/lizmap-web-client/tests/README.md

 - execute `npm run cy:test` to automatically open Cypress window and run tests in Electron browser.

+You can also use GNU Parallel to parallelize Cypress tests execution on 8 cores for example:

+`find cypress/integration/ -name '*.js' | parallel -j8 --group  npx cypress run --spec {}`

+Output colors can be kept with `--tty` parameter but it won't work with `--group` which is useful to not mix outputs from different tests.

 ## Manual tests

 *First add testing data as explained above.*